Bunya Mountains

-numerous basalt lava flows about 23-24 million years ago.
+numerous basalt lava flows about 23–24 million years ago.

 In 2009 as part of the Q150 celebrations, the Bunya Mountains was announced as one of the Q150 Icons of Queensland for its role as a "Natural attraction".
+The Bunya Mountains hold a unique significance as the largest pan-tribal gathering place in eastern Australia, making them one of the most important cultural landscapes on the continent alongside Uluru.

 Landforms

 The range rises to an average elevation of 975 m; however the two tallest mountains on the range, Mount Kiangarow and Mount Mowbullan, rise to over 1,100 m.
 Slopes facing the north east are part of the Burnett River catchment, those on the south east make up part of the Brisbane River catchment, while those facing the south west belong to the Condamine River catchment and ultimately the Murray-Darling River system.

 Vegetation

 The mountains are covered with ancient conifer rainforest that co-exists with a number of other unique natural features - 'balds' which are open grasslands including some that contain rare grass species, vine, and sclerophyll forests.

 Parts of the forest were once logged for various timbers including red cedar, bunya pine and hoop pine.
 However, most of the peaks are completely uncleared and covered in forest as the range was too steep for early timber clearers.
 The mountains are home to the largest natural Bunya pine forest in the world.